Do You Need A Cooker Hood In A Kitchen? (UK)

 Almost all cooker hoods come with some form of lights built into them, be that halogen, or (more commonly now) LED.
 This can be extremely helpful when cooking or preparing food.

 Having that dedicated extra light from above can make all the difference to a kitchen.
-Having a separate light source can also help to create a different mood to the room if you don’t want the main lights on for whatever reason.
+Having a separate light source can also help to create a different mood in the room if you don’t want the main lights on for whatever reason.

 Let’s be honest, it’s sometimes the only thing we use our cooker hoods for, but it’s still very handy.